 A file upload screen can be built by creating a special form which looks something like this:

 The MAX_FILE_SIZE is advisory to the browser.
 It is easy to circumvent this maximum.
 So don't count on it that the browser obeys your wish!
 The PHP-settings for maximum-size, however, cannot be fooled.
-But you should add MAX_FILE_SIZE anyway as it saves users the trouble to wait for a big file being transferred only to find out that it was too big afterwards.

 The Variables defined for uploaded files differs depending on the PHP version and configuration.
 The autoglobal $_FILES exists as of PHP 4.1.0 The $HTTP_POST_FILES array has existed since PHP 4.0.0.
 These arrays will contain all your uploaded file information.
 Using $_FILES is preferred.
 If the PHP directive register_globals is on, related variable names will also exist. register_globals defaults to off as of PHP 4.2.0.

 The contents of $_FILES from our example script is as follows.
 Note that this assumes the use of the file upload name userfile, as used in the example script above.
-This can be any name.

 The original name of the file on the client machine.